PaulskPt/RPi4B_MQTT_multi_topic_subscriber/README.md

 ## MQTT messages come by "topics".
 ### This repo works with four different topics for the Publisher device and six topics for the Subscriber device:
 - "sensor/Feath/ambient".
 Containing ambient data from a remote sensor
-- "lights/Feath/toggle".
-Containing a lights toggle command from a remote controller
-- "ligths/Feath/color_inc".
-Containing a lights color increase command from a remote controller
-- "lights/Feath/color_dec".
-Containing a lights color decrease command from a remote controller
 - "$SYS/broker/clients/disconnected".
 Subscriber device only.
 - "$SYS/broker/clients/connected".
 Subscriber device only.